flipkart-incubator/ottoscalr/INSTALLATION.md

 ## Building the image

 The following section outlines the docker image build process for the ottoscalr.
 The following commands builds the image for the platform linux/amd64.
 Change the TARGETOS and TARGETARCH if it is required to be built for other platform.
 Run this from the root directory of the project.
+Give your repository and tag for the image which will be built and pushed.
 ```console
 $ TARGETOS=linux;TARGETARCH=amd64;make docker-build docker-push IMG={repository}:{tag}
 ```